Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 Leela needed just a second to recover from the conversational whiplash.
 Life around Daar was just that way, it seemed.

 "Uh... wow.
-Okay. *That’s* a novel means of attracting my affections…"
+Okay. *That’s* a novel means of attracting my affections..."

 "Naw, right now I’m jus’ tryna get more tacos.
 Priorities, y’know!"